 What residency plans are available?

-Laurel Lake offers a variety of residency plans with several different refund options, including 50% and 94% refund plans and lower fees for long-term care insurance policy holders.
-Call 1-866-650-2100 to request the most current residency plan descriptions.
+Laurel Lake's entrance fee residency plans offer refund options including standard declining balance, 50% and 94% refunds.
+Call 300-650-2100 to request the most current residency plan descriptions.

 How do I know if I can afford Laurel Lake?